-- 5. Harassment, which includes an action or statement, or a pattern of actions or statements, directed at an identifiable individual or group which are intended to be or which a reasonable person would perceive as ridiculing or demeaning, including but not limited to all forms of harassment prohibited in the District's anti-harassment policy, which is incorporated as a part of this Code of Conduct. - 6.
-Intimidation, which includes engaging in actions or statements that put an individual in fear of bodily harm. - 7.
-Teasing and bullying that is ridiculing or demeaning or causes discomfort of the recipient. - 8.
-Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team. - 9.
-Selling, using or possessing obscene material. - 10.
-Using vulgar or abusive language, cursing or swearing. - 11.
-Possessing tobacco, tobacco products, and associated paraphernalia. - 12.
+- 5. Harassment, which includes an action or statement, or a pattern of actions or statements, directed at an identifiable individual or group which are intended to be or which a reasonable person would perceive as ridiculing or demeaning, including but not limited to all forms of harassment prohibited in the District's anti-harassment policy, which is incorporated as a part of this Code of Conduct; - 6.
+Intimidation, which includes engaging in actions or statements that put an individual in fear of bodily harm; - 7.
+Teasing and bullying that is ridiculing or demeaning or causes discomfort of the recipient.
+This would include a communication (verbal, written electronic or graphic) an/or physical conduct based on an individual's actual or perceived race, color, religion, national origin, political affiliation, sexual orientation, sex, age, marital or veteran status, or disability; - 8.
+"Internet bullying" (also referred to as "cyberbullying") including the use of instant messaging, e-mail, Web sites, chat rooms, and text messaging, when such use interferes with the operation of the school; or infringes upon the general health, safety and welfare of students or employees; - 9.
+Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team; - 10.
+Selling, using or possessing obscene material; - 11.
+Using vulgar or abusive language, cursing or swearing; - 12.
+Possessing tobacco, tobacco products, and associated paraphernalia including, but not limited to, lighters and matches; - 13.
 Possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances (and associated paraphernalia), or being under the influence of either.
-"Illegal substances" include, but are not limited to inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - 13.
-Inappropriately using, possessing, or sharing prescription and/or over-thecounter drugs. - 14.
-Gambling. - 15.
-Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 16.
-Initiating a report, warning or threat of fire or other catastrophe (including but not limited to a bomb threat or a threat of harm from a chemical or biological substance) without valid cause, misuse of 911, or discharging a fire extinguisher. - F. Engage in misconduct while on a school bus.
+"Illegal substances" include, but are not limited to inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs"; - 14.
+Inappropriately using, possessing, or sharing prescription and/or over-thecounter drugs; - 15.
+Gambling; - 16.
+Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner; - 17.
+Initiating a report, warning or threat of fire or other catastrophe (including but not limited to a bomb threat or a threat of harm from a chemical or biological substance) without valid cause, misuse of 911, or discharging a fire extinguisher; and - 18.
+Sexual harassment which includes unwelcome sexual advances, requests for sexual favors, taking, sending, receiving or forwarding sexually explicit videos, pictures or auditory recordings and other verbal or physical conduct or communication of a sexual nature. - F. Engage in misconduct while on a school bus.
 It is crucial for students to behave appropriately while riding on district buses to ensure their safety and that of other passengers and to avoid distracting the bus driver.
 Students are required to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
-Excessive noise, pushing, shoving and fighting will not be tolerated. - G. Engage in any form of academic misconduct.
-Examples of academic misconduct include: - 1.
-Plagiarism. - 2.
-Cheating. - 3.
-Copying. - 4.
-Altering records. - 5.
-Assisting another student in any of the above actions.
+Excessive noise, pushing, shoving and fighting will not be tolerated.

+- G. Engage in any form of academic misconduct.
+Examples of academic misconduct include:

+- 1. Plagiarism;

+- 2. Cheating;

+- 3. Copying;

+- 4. Altering records; and

+- 5. Assisting another student in any of the above actions.

-H. Instigating or encouraging another person to violate this Code of Conduct, or facilitating and/or assisting the same.
+- H. Instigating or encouraging another person to violate this Code of Conduct, or facilitating and/or assisting the same.